ataraxao/drex/Introduction.md

 - clearer signals, faster liquidity, and enforceable outcomes deepen the “well,”
 - while risk and friction shallow it.

-Currently, rational economic agents—particularly women—are choosing between three primary spheres of life paths:
+Currently, rational economic agents—particularly women—choose among three primary spheres of life paths.
+These are clusters, not rigid boxes; each contains heterogeneous paths and hybrids.

 1. **The Workforce Career Sphere:** Offers highly clear, direct price signals (salary, bonuses, equity) and immediate, scheduled cash liquidity.
 2. **The Attention Economy Monetization Path:** Monetized via social media, influencing, parasocial monetization, subscriptions (e.g., OnlyFans), and sugar-dating platforms, with explicit sex-work as a subset in some cases.
-Offers extremely direct, transparent price signals and immediate, frictionless liquidity. **Participation may be minority behavior in absolute terms, but it exerts outsized cultural and behavioral pull via visibility, social proof, and immediate feedback loops.**
+Offers extremely direct, transparent price signals that are salient and immediate. **Participation may be minority behavior in absolute terms, but it exerts outsized cultural and behavioral pull via visibility, social proof, and immediate feedback loops.**
-3. **The Domestic Management Sphere:** Under current normative constructs of marriage and cohabitation, this sphere has completely opaque, undefined price signals.
-It is indirectly priced.
-More destructively, its accumulated equity is only made liquid through the act of divorce and separation.
+3. **The Domestic Management Sphere:** Under current normative constructs of marriage and cohabitation, this sphere's economic signal is typically non-standardized and adversarially discovered rather than explicit and liquid.
+The structural defect is that these arrangements are rarely legible, portable, or verifiable ex ante - and the “equity” of domestic contribution often only becomes priced (and sometimes made liquid) under conflict: separation, divorce, or litigation.
+In other words, the system frequently converts domestic value into a bargaining chip whose price is discovered at the moment of relational breakdown.

 **The fundamental flaw of the modern domestic sphere is that it actively incentivizes breaking up for price discovery.** Because the Career and Attention Economy spheres possess far higher-quality price signals, participants are, by default, pulled into their gravitational wells.